 "Birth of Venus" by Botticelli

-The painting is a depiction of Goddess Venus arriving onshore after her birth.
+The Birth of Venus is a depiction of Goddess Venus arriving onshore after her birth.
 It features her standing in the middle of the sea, grown-up and surrounded by Greek Gods and other mythological figures.
 The painting is considered to be Botticelli’s greatest work and was originally a gift to the Medici family.

 "Coronation of the Virgin" by Fra Angelico

-The popular Christian painting features Christ placing an ornate, 12-star crown on the virgin, surrounded by saints, angels and other blessed figures enhancing the picture.
+The popular Christian painting, Cornonation of the Virgin, features Christ placing an ornate, 12-star crown on the virgin, surrounded by saints, angels and other blessed figures enhancing the picture.
 It gained popularity between the 13th to the 18th century, which continues up till today.
 The piece arrived at Uffizi Gallery in 1825 and to date remains one of the most well-known works of art housed within the museum.

 Uffizi Gallery Practical Information